embodied, embedded – Beat Huber listening to the sound of the flowing creek 1961

 Nobody disputes that the STEIN series are artifacts, but whether they are works of art is something we can ask the little children.

-It was not until May 2000, when the 10.4-ton sculpture with the working title “Sculpture for a Bedroom” was presented to the public in an exhibition in Schänis, that the name “STONE” emerged.
-The public, from children to old people, gave the work the name “De Stei” of their own accord.
-This consensus impressed me and so I gave the series the name STONE, although with my series of works I actually depict the little pebble that small children put in their little pockets with their little hands.
-“Pebble” would have been the first choice for the title.
+About the Title “STONE” It was not until May 2000, when the 10.4-ton sculpture with the working title “Sculpture for a Bedroom” was presented to the public in an exhibition in Schänis, that the name “STONE” emerged.
+Joung and old gave the work the name “De Stei” of their own accord.
+This consensus impressed me and so I gave the series the name STONE, although with my series of works I actually depict the little PEBBLE that small children put in their little pockets with their little hands.
+“PEBBLE” was the first choice for the title.

-In my catalog, the sculptures are given a consecutive number, the year of their creation and a material designation, beginning with STONE 1, 2000, Gotthard granite.
+In my catalog, the sculptures are given a consecutive number, the year of their creation and a material designation, beginning with STEIN 1, 2000, Gotthard granite.

 The “stones” are unsigned because a signature destroys the weightlessness of the individual sculpture.